AranKomat/Diff-DALLE/README.md

 --classifier_path /path/to/classifier.pt --data_dir path/to/texts $MODEL_FLAGS \
 $CLASSIFIER_FLAGS $DIFFUSION_FLAGS
 ```
-You can remove the relevant parts if classifier-augmented sampling is not needed.
+You can remove the relevant parts if classifier-augmented sampling is not used.

 Again, this will save results to a logging directory.
 Samples are saved as a large `npz` file.
 A small subset of the samples is also saved as a grid image in jpg and a txt file.